dunechee/project/README.md

 ```

 ### POPULATING THE DATABASE
 The app uses Faker to generate random customers and orders and the products are parsed from the .csv file in '/data/exoplanets.csv' using the parameters specified in '/management/commands/parse_csv.py'.
+The dataset was reduced due to cloud database limitations and very long time to build application.
 You populate the data using the command:
 ```
 python3 manage.py parse_csv
 ```